 The following screen illustrates an example dial pattern used to verify inbound PSTN calls to the enterprise.
-In the example, calls to 10 digit numbers starting with 972, which was the DID range of numbers assigned by XO Communications to the SIP trunk, arriving from location Avaya SBCE, used route policy To CM Trunk 2 to Communication Manager.
+In the example, calls to 10 digit numbers starting with 216, which was in the range of the DID numbers assigned by the service provider to the SIP trunk, arriving from location Avaya SBCE, used route policy To CM trunk 2 to Communication Manager.